valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest - Copy Sander.md

 This section describes the cost of the different scenarios.
 The cost will be defined for the usage of Azure resources including:

 - Virtual Machines

+	Virtual Machines on Azure are payed on hourly usage) and the price differs per type of VM that is created.
+We have chosen to use th D2 that cost €0,236/hour = €157,68/month.

 - Bandwidth

+	Bandwith is for normal use only payed for outbound (egress) network traffic.
+This is for this case out of scope as we only ingress data, so no costs are calculated for bandwidth.
+Of course the customers of Beijer will need to sent the data to Azure.
+The cost of this bandwidth is set our of scope for this document.

 - Storage

+	In Azure storage is calculated for storing, writing, retrieval and operation.
+In this document we only define the cost for the data that is gathered.
+The cost we define is to store and write to the storage.
+Cost for retrieval and operation are out of scope.
+The cost for storage are €8,64/TB for storage, €2.16/TB for writing.

 - Azure Execution
 - Usage EventHub
 - Usage IOTHub
 - Usage Stream Analysis
+-

 ###Cost of Pull Scenario using Azure Functions ###